rabbibotton/clog/clogframe/README.md

 ## CLOGFrame

-CLOG Frame uses the native browser control on your platform to create a simple app the displays a 640x480 frame ready to recieve your app.
+CLOG Frame uses the native browser control on your platform to create a simple app the displays a frame ready to recieve your app.

-clogframe[.exe] "Window Title" port
+clogframe[.exe] "Window Title" 8080 640 480
+                               port  w x h

 in the clogframe directory run: